You are here

 If you are interested in what’s happening to plant and animal populations in your community, either on a seasonal or long-term basis, turn your interest into a valuable community science project.

 There are many different ways to get started, from training others, to creating a phenology monitoring group, to starting a phenology trail in your town.
+Get started with our Program Planning Guide, designed to help you brainstorm what kind of project might suit your needs.
 Every effort is a little bit different!
-Let us if you have questions or need help, at email@example.com.
+Let us know if you have questions or need help, at email@example.com.

 Host a Workshop